ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Document

 An EBML Document is comprised of only two components, an EBML Header and an EBML Body.
 An EBML Document MUST start with an EBML Header which declares significant characteristics of the entire EBML Body.
 An EBML Document MAY only consist of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
 The initial EBML Element of an EBML Document and the Elements that follow it are considered Level 0 Elements.
 If an EBML Master-element is considered to be at level N and it contains one or many other EBML Elements then the contained Elements shall be considered at Level N+1.
-Thus a Level 2 Element would have to be contained by a Master-element (at Level 1) that is contained by one more Master-element (at Level 0).
+Thus a Level 2 Element would have to be contained by a Master-element (at Level 1) that is contained by another Master-element (at Level 0).

 ### EBML Header